 The strength of your mobile food menu depends on the quality of your food truck suppliers.
 It’s the vendors responsibility to handle customer needs, comply with government regulations and standards, and provide quality meals, all while keeping their budget under control.
 Without a food supplier you can trust, your food truck brand has no chance of getting off the ground.

-There are a lot of food truck suppliers to choose from, and figuring out which one you should go with can seem pretty daunting.
+There are a lot of suppliers to choose from for your food truck supplies and food truck equipment.
+Figuring out which one you should go with can seem pretty daunting.

 Here are a few things to think about when choosing your food truck suppliers: